jinimcoroneo/CV/README.md

 #### Thrives under pressure

 From organising large scale events for the Chamber of Commerce in Dubai to developing campaign ideas and presentations with a very quick turn around time, I have always thrived when working under pressure and under deadline.
-It is my strong time management and organisational skills that I have developed throughout my professional career, in addition to my time at Makers Academy, that allows me to do this.
+It is my strong time management and organisational skills that I have developed throughout my professional career, in addition to my time at Makers Academy, that allow me to do this.

 #### Fast learner